CSHL-comp-neuro-vision/website/source/2022/project_ideas.md

 Using the artiphysiology approach of Pospisil et al., (2018) one could ask whether individual units in AlexNet (or another DNN) exhibit the same shape preference across different surface textures painted on the 2D shape.
 Comparing the circuitry of units that show texture-invariant shape selectivity and those that do not, one could get some insights into how texture-invariant shape selectivity might be built.

 (Note from Dan: see https://models.roboflow.com/ for some pre-trained PyTorch models to run)

+## Johannes Burge

+1) Code up AMA-Gauss (Jaini & Burge, 2017) in PyTorch.
+Step 1: Write code that takes i) a labeled training set of stimuli, ii) an arbitrary set of filters (receptive fields), iii) defines a filter response model, and iv) uses the responses to each stimulus to compute a posterior probability distribution over the latent variable.
+This is the key computation.
+Step 2: Write code that computes a cost from the posterior probability distribution (e.g. L0 norm, L2 norm, KL divergence, etc.)… see the attached suppelmentary texts S4-S6 from Burge & Jaini (2017).
+PLoS CB.
+Step 3: Write code that optimizes the filters to minimize the cost function.

+2) Code up the full version of AMA  in PyTorch (see Burge & Jaini, 2017)… much harder...

+Accuracy Maximization Analysis (AMA) is a recently developed Bayesian ideal observer method for task-specific dimensionality reduction.
+It allows one to automatically determine the stimulus features that are most useful for performing a sensory-perceptual task of scientific interest.
+This tool is particularly useful for determining how to construct image-computable ideal observer models (i.e. images in, optimal estimates out) for tasks with natural signals (see Burge, 2020 for review).

+AMA has currently been implemented only in matlab (see link to GitHub page).
+Matlab, generally speaking, does not take advantage of many modern advances in model-parameter optimization.
+PyTorch does.

+The modern methods that PyTorch makes accessible should dramatically improve the practical utility of AMA by helping it avoid local minima and more quickly finding global minima, especially as problem sizes increase in scope.

+Notes:
+Kate Bonnen has offered to provide PyTorch-specific technical support in case somebody needs it.
+And I can provide project-specific know-how to anyone who needs help w. target-tracking related projects (see Kate’s email from last night).